johndgiese/dotvim/README.md

 * ,h will highlight the colors of all hex keys
 * ,g will do a google search on the current selection
 * ,w will highlight whitespace at the ends of lines, and ,W will delete it.
-* F11 will maximize the window
+* F11 will maximize the window (only on windows)
-* Autocomplete uses <tab> unless there is white space before the cursor
+* Autocomplete uses TAB unless there is white space before the cursor
 * Tabs are replaced with four spaces

 The following other plugins are installed:
+* Pathogen - lets you manage plugins more easily (look in the bundle directory)
 * Nerdtree - browse files inside vim
 * Tagbar/Taglist - view the structure of your files using ctags
 * Gundo - graphical view of undo branches; see the (vimcast)[http://vimcasts.org/episodes/undo-branching-and-gundo-vim/]